-All investments are designated at fair value through profit or loss at initial recognition, all derivatives are held for trading, therefore all gains and losses arise on investments designated at fair value through profit or loss and on derivatives held for trading.
+All investments are designated at fair value through profit or loss at initial recognition.
+Therefore, all gains and losses arise on investments designated at fair value through profit or loss.
 Given the nature of the Company's investments the fair value gains and losses recognised in these financial statements are not considered to be readily convertible to cash in full at the reporting date and therefore the movements in these fair values are treated as unrealised.